Policy & Internet

 Policy & Internet is an interdisciplinary peer-reviewed academic journal published by Wiley-Blackwell on behalf of the Policy Studies Organization.

 The journal was established in 2009 at University of Oxford (UK).
 In 2015 it moved to the discipline of Media and Communications at the University of Sydney.
-Dr Joanne E. Gray is the editor-in-chief and the Senior Managin Editor is Dr Milica Stilinovic, both from University of Sydney.
+Joanne E. Gray is the editor-in-chief and the Senior Managing Editor is Milica Stilinovic, both from University of Sydney.
 The original focus of the journal was on the effects of the Internet on public policy, including the ethical implications of new technologies such as social networking, platforms, and algorithms.

 Recently the journal scope has expanded to include the societal implications of the Internet digital technologies and responses from governments, industry, communities and individuals.

 Abstracting and indexing

 The journal is abstracted and indexed in Current Contents/Social & Behavioral Sciences, ProQuest databases, Scopus, and the Social Sciences Citation Index.